JanderHungrige/CelebFaceMatcher/README.md

 The tf.keras-vggface model you need: https://github.com/JanderHungrige/tf.keras-vggface

+To install the tflite_runtime, download [this x86 wheel file](https://github.com/google-coral/pycoral/releases/download/release-frogfish/tflite_runtime-2.5.0-cp36-cp36m-linux_x86_64.whl) and install via pip install path_to_file if the above (ARM) does not work.

+## The model and files
 If you are the fast type, you can download the tflite model and dataset [here: ](ftp://ftp.phytec.de/pub/Software/Linux/Applications/demo-celebrity-face-match-data-1.0.tar.gz) ftp://ftp.phytec.de/pub/Software/Linux/Applications/demo-celebrity-face-match-data-1.0.tar.gz

 If you use this repo and downloaded the model, please save the model into the model folder or adjust the path in the 3-Laeuftauf8Plus_v4.py file.

+## The Files explained
 Otherwise, use the files as following to create the demo from scratch or create your own demo in an adapted way.

 * use *1a-Image-Crawler.py* to crawl for celebrity images or the images you want to use as base.